-You have these rights: Reviewed April 2020
+You have these rights:

-- You can ask us for a copy of the information we have about you - You can ask us to correct any information we have about you if you think it is wrong - You can ask us to erase information about you (although we may have good reasons why we cannot do this) - You can ask us to limit what we are doing with your information - You can stop your information being used to send you marketing materials - You can object to decisions being taken by automated means - You can object to what we are doing with your information if it is likely to cause, or is causing, damage or distress - You can ask us to transfer your information to another organisation in a format that makes it easy for them to use.
+- You can ask us for a copy of the information we have about you - You can ask us to correct any information we have about you if you think it is wrong - You can ask us to erase information about you (although we may have good reasons why we cannot do this) - You can ask us to limit what we are doing with your information - You can object to what we are doing with your information - You can ask us to transfer your information to another organisation in a format that makes it easy for them to use.

-There is more information in our combined data protection and freedom of information policy, which you can find on the trust's website.
+There is more information in our combined data protection and freedom of information policy, which you can find on the Trust website.

 You can complain about what we do with your personal information.
-If you are not happy with our answer to your complaint, then you can complain to the Information Commissioner's Office (ICO):
+If you are not happy with our answer to your complaint, then you can complain to the Information Commissioner's Office: